CMU-313/CMU-313.github.io/docs/recitations/reci5-team-dysfunction.md

 ## Part 0: Preparation
 Use the [number generator to get a random number from 1-7](https://numbergenerator.org/randomnumbergenerator/1-7) that will determine your role.
 Keep your role secret from the other people in your group!

-To know how you are supposed to act, reference page 2 of this document for the role description based on your number.
+To know how you are supposed to act, reference the **Roles & personality traits** section ([link](https://deploy-preview-111--17313.netlify.app/recitations/reci5-team-dysfunction/#roles-personality-traits)) for the role description based on your number.

 ## Part 1: Trade-off and task planning meeting (15 minutes)
 As a team, research and find a tool to support the payment system of your graduate application.
 Compare the strengths and weaknesses of the tools.
 At the end of this activity, your group should have agreed on a tool to use.
 At the same time, assign each member a task to do to integrate the payment system into the graduate application.